Costs and Aid

 Apply for Federal Work-Study.

 It’s not like other aid programs.
 Federal Work-Study provides a real paycheck to help with daily expenses during the year.
 It’s not available to pay up-front charges like tuition, housing, and meal plans.
-So, your student account (DEAC) statement will not include estimated Federal Work-Study earnings.
+So, your student account statement will not include estimated Federal Work-Study earnings.

 Spend wisely.